belle2/basf2/skim/doc/04-experts.rst

 .. tip::

    Skim flags are guaranteed to work on the main path (the variable ``path`` in the above examples).
-However, any other modules attempting to access the skim lists should be added to the :py:func:`postskim_path <BaseSkim.postskim_path>`.
+However, any other modules attempting to access the skim lists should be added to the :py:func:`postskim_path <skimExpertFunctions.BaseSkim.postskim_path>`.

 .. _skim-running: